Kheda Satyagraha of 1918

 The Kheda Satyagraha of 1918 was a satyagraha movement in the Kheda district of Gujarat in India organised by Mahatma Gandhi during the period of the British Raj.
 It was a major revolt in the Indian independence movement.
-It was the third Satyagraha movement, which was launched 4 days after the Ahmedabad mill strike.
+It was the second Satyagraha movement, which was launched 7 days after the Ahmedabad mill strike.
 After the successful Satyagraha conducted at Champaran in Bihar, Gandhi organised the movement to support peasants who were unable to pay the revenue because of famine and plague epidemic.